-- 10 Click Next to display the Summary page. - 11 Do the following: - If you want to perform other configuration tasks after the bundle has been created, select the Define Additional Properties check box. - Because a generic non-intuitive action name is given to this bundle, you need to rename it in Step 13 after the bundle has been created. - If you want to deploy the bundle as a sandbox version, ensure that Create As Sandbox check box is selected.
-A sandbox version of a bundle enables you to test it on your device before actually deploying it. - 12 Review the configuration, then click one of the following: - Back: Allows you to make changes after reviewing the summary. - Finish: Creates the Multicast Image Set bundle as configured per the settings listed on this Summary page. - 13 When the bundle's Summary tab is displayed, click the Actions tab, click the bundle name in the Name column ("Multicast Image Set" defaults), edit the name in the Action Name field, then click OK
+- 10 Click Next to display the Summary page.

+- 11 Do the following:

+- If you want to perform other configuration tasks after the bundle has been created, select the Define Additional Properties check box.

+Because a generic non-intuitive action name is given to this bundle, you need to rename it in Step 13 after the bundle has been created.

+- If you want to deploy the bundle as a sandbox version, ensure that Create As Sandbox check box is selected.
+A sandbox version of a bundle enables you to test it on your device before actually deploying it. - 12 Review the configuration, then click one of the following:

+Finish: Creates the Multicast Image Set bundle as configured per the settings listed on this Summary page.

+13 When the bundle's Summary tab is displayed, click the Actions tab, click the bundle name in the Name column ("Multicast Image Set" defaults), edit the name in the Action Name field, then click OK.